 • In New Jersey you don't go to the beach.
 You go "down the shore."

 • Eating out in New Jersey?
 Try a diner!
 New Jersey has the most diners in the world and is sometimes referred to as the Diner Capital of the World.

-• New Jersey residents never pump their own gas.
-When stopping at a gas station, wait for an attendant to fill 'er up.
+• New Jersey residents aren't allowed to pump their own gas.
+When stopping at a gas station, sit tight and wait for an attendant to fill 'er up.

 • New Jersey has given us New Jersey tomatoes, salt water taffy, and PAAS Easter egg decorating kits.
 The light bulb, phonograph and motion picture projector were also all invented by Thomas Edison in Menlo Park.